mosheurpau/student-management-server-side/README.md

 This project is a GraphQL server for managing student records using MongoDB.
 The server allows you to perform CRUD operations on student data.

+## Live API

+You can access the live GraphQL API at: [https://student-management-server-side.onrender.com](https://student-management-server-side.onrender.com)

 ## Features

 - **Add Student**: Add a new student to the database.